termsurfback/chew.tree/hack/sort/readme.md

 So we have the AST as used by the documentation tool.
 It goes:

 - link text tree (CST)
-- loom tree (AST), which is a wrapper around link tree
+- mesh tree (AST), which is a wrapper around link tree

-loom.text // link tree loom.link // properties
+mesh.text // link tree mesh.link // properties

-The loom tree is generated from the data.
+The mesh tree is generated from the data.
 It is modified (modifying the link text nodes) to change the layout of the code.
 As we modify the CST, the meaning of the ranks (position of the code in text) goes away, since now we have added dynamic elements to it.